 During the Recount

 Ensure that all members of the support staff used by the judge at a recount have a time sheet.

-Although the security of the ballots during a recount is the responsibility of the judge, ensure that you are satisfied with the arrangements for security and bring any of your concerns to the attention of the judge immediately.
-[306(2)]
+Although the security of the ballots during a recount is the responsibility of the judge, ensure that you are satisfied with the arrangements for security and bring any of your concerns to the attention of the judge immediately. [s.
+306(2) of the Act]

-Make photocopies of any disputed ballots according to the judge's instructions pursuant to section 18 of Schedule 4 of the Act.
+Make photocopies of any disputed ballots according to the judge's instructions. [s.
+18 of Sch.
+4]

 If asked by the judge, approve the time sheets of the persons working at the recount.

 Ensure that the time sheets are countersigned by the judge.

 Ensure that the Master Recount Report is completed as directed by the judge and that the judge signs the Certificate of the Judge to certify the result of the recount. [s.
 308 of the Act] A sample Master Recount Report is included in Appendix E (Form 4) of this handbook, and a sample Certificate of the Judge is included in Appendix E (Form 5).

 Ensure that a copy of the certificate is provided to the candidates, their representatives and the candidates' legal counsel. [s.
 308(b) of the Act; s.
 22 of Sch.
 4]

 Ensure that you and your staff have completed a Time Sheet (Recount) form and have had it certified by the judge.
 Ensure that this form is also completed by all support staff used by the judge at the recount and certified by the judge.
 This form is reproduced in Appendix E (Form 6) of this handbook.